HarbourHeading/network-scripts/README.md

 ## Offline Git Hooks

 Solution to share git hooks with a team, as `.git/hooks/` is not a version controlled file.
-Made with offline development environments in mind.<br>
+Made with offline development environments in mind.
-Currently supports [python](offline-git-hooks/git-hooks/python/pre-commit) and [ansible](offline-git-hooks/git-hooks/ansible/pre-commit) pre-hook linting and checking processes.
+Supports [python](offline-git-hooks/git-hooks/python/pre-commit) and [ansible](offline-git-hooks/git-hooks/ansible/pre-commit) pre-hook linting and checking processes.

-Does not utilize the [pre-commit](https://github.com/pre-commit/pre-commit) framework as that project is mostly dependent on online connectivity, as it fetches from remote repos.<br>
+Does not utilize the [pre-commit](https://github.com/pre-commit/pre-commit) framework as that project is mostly dependent on online connectivity, as it fetches from remote repos.
 We couldn't use it as we required an offline development solution.
-For reference, [pre-commit does support local routes](https://stackoverflow.com/a/67796237), but seemed like a little more work<br>
-than just writing my own pre-commit script.
+For reference, [pre-commit does support local routes](https://stackoverflow.com/a/67796237), but seemed like a little more work than just writing my own pre-commit script.

 ## Log Retention